• Skip to primary navigation

 A slice of pork belly lowered into a pot of boiled water

 • Boil on high heat for 10 mins.
 Then lower to a simmer and cover.
-Simmer for 50-60 mins until tender.
+Simmer for 50-60 mins or until tender.

 Onions, green onions, and other ingredients boiling in a pot of water

-• Eat with salted napa cabbage or fresh lettuce
+• Eat with salted napa cabbage or fresh lettuce.

 Overhead shot of a plate with boiled pork belly, salted cabbage and fresh kimchi